Steps to solve Error Spotting Questions

 5. The distinction between “much” and “many” – the word “much” is used before uncountable nouns, while the word “many” is used before countable nouns.

 Here, uncountable nouns are substances which can not be further broken down into smaller elements.
 For example, “litres of milk” (here the word “milk” cannot be further broken down into smaller units).
 On the other hand, countable nouns are substances which can be broken down into smaller elements.
 For instance, “two dogs” (here the existence of the word “two” makes the verb countable.

 7. The distinction between “whose” and “which” – the word “whose” is used to address living entities and the word “which” is used for lifeless objects.
 For instance, the sentence, “which book is lying there?” is incorrect and the sentence “whose book is lying there?” is correct.

 8. The pronoun “one” as a subject should use “one’s” because it does not indicate a specific gender – male or female.

 9. The combination of words “One of” always takes a plural noun after it.
 For instance, the sentence, “it is one of the saddest day” is incorrect and the sentence, “it is one of the saddest days” is correct.

 10. Collective nouns like public, committee, team, audience, government, etc. can be used both as singular and plural depending on their meaning.
 When these words refer to a unit, the verb is singular, otherwise, it is plural.

-12. certain nouns refer to length, measure, money, or a number.
+12. There are certain nouns that refer to length, measure, money or a number.
 When they are preceded by a numeral, they remain unchanged in form.
-These nouns are – Foot, meter, pair, score, dozen, head, year, hundred, thousand, million, etc.
+These nouns are – Foot, metre, pair, score, dozen, head, year, hundred, thousand, million etc.

 13. Some nouns possess a singular form but still represent plurality and thus, take a plural verb when used in a sentence.